swaptacular/swpt_accounts/protocol.rst

 ```````````````````````````````````

 When client implementations process an `AccountTransfer`_ message,
-they MUST first verify whether a corresponding `AL record`_ already
+they must first verify whether a corresponding `AL record`_ already
-exists. [#matching-alr]_ If it does not exist, a new AL record MAY be
+exists. [#matching-alr]_ If it does not exist, a new AL record may be
-created. [#new-alr]_ Then, if there is a corresponding AL record (it
+created. [#new-alr]_ Then, if there is a corresponding AL record (an
-may have been just created), the following steps MUST be performed:
+alredy existing one, or the one that have been just created), the
+following steps must be performed:

-1. The received message MUST be added to the set of processed
+1. The received message must be added to the set of processed
    `AccountTransfer`_ messages, stored in the corresponding `AL
    record`_.

 2. If the value of the ``previous_transfer_number`` field in the
    received message is the same as the value of the
    ``last_transfer_number`` field in the corresponding `AL record`_,
-   the ``last_transfer_number``\'s value MUST be updated to contain
+   the ``last_transfer_number``\'s value must be updated to contain
    the transfer number of the *latest sequential transfer* in the set
    of processed `AccountTransfer`_ messages. [#sequential-transfer]_
    [#transfer-chain]_ Note that when between two `AccountTransfer`_